Organizations that leverage customer behavior to generate insights outperform their peers by 85%.

 Personalize your messaging

-The key to reaching your people is talkingto and about them, not about your business.
+Today’s customers are looking for personalization while they shop, so why not extend this to the product in hand at home or the POS and gain insights in the process?
+The key to connecting with people is talkingto and about them, not about your business — which means you should prioritize providing helpful and/or instructional content that adds value for them.
 Using Real analytics you can start to understand what which headlines, call to actions and messaging resonates with your customer as you measure where and how often they click on different products and offerings.

-For example, a beauty brand could test whether their clients care more about natural product or price with two different headlines: “Incorporate nature into your beauty regime.” vs. “Invest less on beauty products and more on your next adventure!”
+For example, a beauty brand might test whether their clients care more about it being a natural product or the price with two different headlines: “Incorporate nature into your beauty regime.” vs. “Invest less on beauty products and more on your next adventure!”

 Maximize customer lifetime value and retention